Top Resources to Leverage Storytelling for Sustainability

 Pay attention to the stories that you currently tell.

 Every organisation has a set of stories that get told over and over to inform and justify the decisions that it makes.
 This is your narrative infrastructure.
-You can think of this infrastructure like a railway system delivering justifications.
-If you want your organisation to travel to a different destination, you will likely need new stories to get them there (and you may even need to stop telling old stories that pull them in the wrong direction).
+You can think of this infrastructure like a railway system delivering justifications for your actions.
+If you want your organisation to travel to a different destination, you will likely need new stories to get them there (and you may even need to stop telling old stories that pull you in the wrong direction).

-Our guide on Shaping Your Organisation’s Narrative Infrastructure helps you reflect on what stories drive decision-making in your organisation and how to shift the stories that you tell.
+Our Embedding Project guide on Shaping Your Organisation’s Narrative Infrastructure helps you reflect on what stories drive decision-making in your organisation and how to shift the stories that you tell.

 Seems obvious, right?
 But the thing is, many times, corporate sustainability storytelling just falls flat.
 It starts with “here’s the problem”; and them moves straight to “here’s how much we spent, how many people we trained, or how much waste we diverted”; and ends with a pithy “and that’s why we’re a sustainable company.”
-Flat.
-This piece helpfully reminds us of the 7 Narrative Structures All Writers Should Know.
+A very uncompelling read.
+This piece helpfully reminds us of Framing 101, outlining the basics of framing to understand how the choices you make in what you say and how you say it impact your storytelling.

 If you are ready to start your own story of change, explore these and other resources for effective storytelling for sustainability.